 How will you achieve your goals?

-Answering the questions above will help you to write out goals that are achievable.
+Answering the questions above will help you write out achievable goals.

 Writing goals is not the only step you will have to take.

 Setting deadlines for each goal and assessing the progress is as important as documenting goals.